Refunds for commencing or newly enrolled international students

 The refund amount is determined by an assessment of your reason for refund, supporting documentation and when you apply for a refund, relative to your Program commencement date.

-Table B1: Full refund assessment tool
+Table B1: Full refund assessment rules

-Visa not granted in time to enrol in onshore study for programs which are unavailable for online study
+Visa not granted in time to enrol

 Full refund

-Visa application with visible date of submission
+Visa application with visible date of submission.

 Application for refund must be submitted within 12 months of program commencement date.